 - Phase 3: Detailed Design for Stoney Point Community Park

-- Feedback from the engagement process will inform the creation of a detailed design of Stoney Point Community Park and potential community hub.
+- Feedback from the engagement process will inform the creation of a detailed design of Stoney Point Community Park.

-- The construction cost of the final detailed design will be incorporated into Lakeshore's 2023 Budget subject to Council deliberation and approval.
+- The construction cost of the final detailed design will be presented to Council for deliberation and approval.

 Background Information